The impacts of coronavirus in Ruka-Kuusamo area

 Persons having made plans to attend the cancelled events shall contact the organizer or service provider of the event for more information.

-Recommendations of the Finnish Ski Resort Association for ski resorts and their clients:
+Ruka Ski Resort followed the recommendations of the Finnish Ski Resort Association for ski resorts and their clients:

 Consider others and head to the slopes only completely healthy, stay at home in case you feel unwell.
 If you have any symptoms associated with Covid-19, call a health center or hospital emergency department.
 The most common symptoms of coronavirus are high temperature, cough, sore throat, headache, and shortness of breath.